tymeart/100-days-of-code/log.md

 **Today's Progress:** Got the timer to countdown to 0 using setInterval.
 Start button toggles between 'start' and 'pause' when clicked.

 **Thoughts:** This is my first time using setInterval!
-I was confused at first by the examples on MDN but figured it out.
+I was confused at first by the examples on MDN but figured it out after looking at other people's examples.
 Also learned a bit about the difference between innerText and textContent.

 **Link to Work:** [Pomodoro Timer](https://github.com/tymeart/pomodoro/commit/0d9f456a4316b96f00d4e64712b085687776d74a)